 If you want to ensure that your children inherit from you when you die, you should make a new Will setting out your wishes.

-Marriage and Inheritance Law
+Marriage and inheritance law

 If you are getting married, it's very important to know two things:

-- Your previous Will is immediately revoked when you marry, unless it was made in contemplation of your marriage
+- Your previous Will is immediately revoked when you marry, unless it was made 'in contemplation of' your marriage

-Second Marriages and Wills
+Second marriages and Wills

-However, you need to think very carefully about how to word your Will.
-Commonly, people who have recently entered into their second marriage say they want to leave everything to each other.
-Then when the second person dies, everything will be shared equally amongst their children.
+You need to think very carefully about how to word your Will, particularly if you have children from a previous relationship.
+Commonly, people who have re-married say they want to leave everything to each other, then when the second person dies, share everything equally amongst their children.

 But if you die first, how can you be sure that this will actually happen?

-Providing for Children from a Previous Marriage
+Providing for children from a previous marriage

-Wills for Second Marriages
+Wills for second marriages

-Second marriages can create a real dilemma when it comes to inheritance, but there are potential solutions.
+Second marriages can create a real dilemma when it comes to inheritance, but there are solutions.
 Our professional Will writers can provide guidance, explaining how to ensure that all your loved ones are provided for after you pass away.